 Better Out Than In was a residency undertaken by Banksy in New York City during October 2013.
 Banksy unveiled, at least, one work of art daily, documenting it on both a dedicated website and an Instagram account.
 The majority of the works were stencil graffiti and chiefly political, a distinctive characteristic of Banksy.
 Other pieces and multimedia exhibits toyed with dark humor and satire.
 The month-long show was widely publicized and covered by the media.

-Banksy Visits West Bank and Gaza
+Artworks by Banksy in West Bank and Gaza

 In 2015, after exactly one decade, Banksy returned to Palestine – Israel troubled zone.
 In his first visit, in 2005, he has created nine images on Israel’s highly controversial West Bank barrier.
 On his website, Banksy reminded public that Israel’s 425-mile-long West Bank barrier, separating Israel from the Palestinian territories, is considered illegal by the United Nations and that it “essentially turns Palestine into the world’s largest open prison.”
 On his second visit, Banksy made a series of new paintings across ruins in Palestine.
 He even made a film to go alongside the works, documenting the devastation wrought by Israeli militia and bombing campaigns.
 The film is titled Make this the year YOU discover a new destination.
 One of the murals features a kitten sprayed on the remains of a wall, posed playing with a coiled ball of rusted metal as if it were wool: “This cat tells the whole world that she is missing a joy in her life.
 The cat found something to play with.
 What about our children?”
 One incident is involved with the artist’s second visit.
 Police in Gaza have confiscated a door bearing one of the graffiti (depicting Nioba, a Greek goddess, weeping for her dead offspring) after its original owner said he was tricked into selling it for $175 after a complaint was filed by Rabie Darduna against a local artist who bought the door from him.
 The artist, Bilal Khaled, insisted that the purchase was legal.